erdoukki/lede-insomnia/README.md

 # All set for the .config. feeds.conf and in the image builder in the repositories.confg

 # the default packages http url is http://cdn.corifeus.com/lede/17.01.2

+# but if you use the appropriate firmware, since a lot is pre-built,
+# adding in new modules, etc, the built will be super fast
+docker pull patrikx3/lede-insomnia:d-link-dir-860l-b1
+docker pull patrikx3/lede-insomnia:linksys-wrt1900acs
+docker pull patrikx3/lede-insomnia:linksys-wrt1900acs-eduperez-mwlwifi
+docker pull patrikx3/lede-insomnia:linksys-wrt3200acm
+docker pull patrikx3/lede-insomnia:linksys-wrt3200acm-eduperez-mwlwifi

+# then you just change the .config and kernel
+make -j1 V=s
+make -j9 kernel_menuconfig
+# and in the /build/image-builder-* you can build there as well
+make -j9 image PROFILE=etc-linksys-wrt1900acs PACKAGES="pkg1 pkg2 pkg3 pkg-etc"

+# for real raw generation you use below

 # for d-link dir 860l b1
 # the make will ask for a question you can just enter out to